 Since we can't verify the copyright owner of every conversion we transfer (even if it's simply Uncle Fred), we limit ourselves to the legal limit of one copy to adhere to US Copyright law.
 If you decide to make additional copies of the copy, while that may be illegal (depending on the ownership of the content on the original copy), that's also your prerogative.
 You are free to make additional copies of the media we supply you, using your own computer, a local copy shop, or the neighborhood nerd.

-We only use the best CD and DVD blank media, and verify every piece of media we ship.
+We only use the best CD blank media, and verify every piece of media we ship.
 We pay considerably more for our top-of-the-line media, and never have had compatibility problems.
 But if you do have a playback issue, simply alert us within 30 days for a free replacement.
 Send a note with your troubles, and we'll send you a new disc on a different media.

 There sure is!
-If you have 7 or more conversions, we'll offer 10% off your order.
-If you have over 20 or more conversions, we'll offer a 20% discount on your order.
+If you have 6 or more conversions, we'll offer 10% off your order.
+If you have over 18 or more conversions, we'll offer a 20% discount on your order.
 As an added benefit, we offer free return shipping with any bulk order!

 We suggest you fill our Order Form completely and include it with your order.
 You should also send us an email so we know it's coming first.